ch-stark/argocdpoliciesblog/blog.md

                   name: self-provisioner
     ```

-6. We provide the option to just monitor resources instead of creating/patching them (`inform`, versus `enforce`).
-It is
+6. We provide the option to just monitor resources instead of creating/patching them (can be configured via `inform`, versus
-    possible to monitor the status of `any` Kubernetes-Object.
+    `enforce`).
+It is possible to monitor the status of `any` Kubernetes-Object.
-    In this case we check for namespaces in `terminating` status leading to a violation.
+    In this case we check for namespaces in `terminating` status.

     ```
     spec: